Leeds-MONC/monc/doc/ARC4.md

 **SOCRATES** provides functionality to compute column-wise longwave absorption and emission of radiation represented by cooling and heating at every grid point.

-The guide is split into three steps: a) retrieving a copy of MONC, b) compiling MONC on ARC4 and c) compiling MONC with SOCRATES and CASIM.
+The guide is split into three steps: a) retrieving a copy of MONC, b) compiling and running MONC on ARC4 and c) compiling and running MONC with SOCRATES and CASIM.

 # a.
 Retrieving MONC